kevung/backgammongalaxy-custom-style/README.md

 ## Feedbacks

 Do not hesitate to give your feedbacks in the [issue section](https://github.com/kevung/backgammongalaxy-custom-style/issues/new).
+[You need to log in with a Github account.]